-- 10.10 To make a payment from your account in one of the ways set out in the table below, you will need to give us details of the account to which you want to make the payment.
+10.14 To make a payment from your account in one of the ways set out in the table below, you will need to give us details of the account to which you want to make the payment.
 This is usually the sort code and account number (or the equivalent information for payments outside the UK) and the name of the person you're making the payment to.
-It's your responsibility to check that the details are correct before asking us to make a payment. - 10.11 The table below shows how long payments take to reach the payee's bank after we've received your request to make the payment and taken the money from your account.
+It's your responsibility to check that the details are correct before asking us to make a payment.

+10.15 The table below shows how long payments take to reach the payee's bank after we've received your request to make the payment and taken the money from your account.

 If we don't receive a payment request before the cut-off time on a Business Day, we'll treat your request as received on the next Business Day.
 The timings set out in the box below will begin then.
-In some instances payment requests made using Faster Payments will be processed over the weekend but the date of the debit on your account will show as the next Business Day.
+In some instances, payment requests made using Faster Payments will be processed over the weekend but the date of the debit on your account will show as the next Business Day.

-Payment type Cut-off When the payment will reach the payee Internal transfer between accounts held with the Co-operative Bank or smile N/A Immediately Note: we may need a day's notice to make the transaction Internal transfer to accounts held with Britannia Standing Order Direct Debit N/A On the agreed date for payment Faster Payments N/A Immediately СНАРЅ 4.30pm Guaranteed same day Sending money in euro to any EEA country 2.30pm The next Business Day Sending money in euro by TARGET2 (a particular payment system covering euro payments) 2pm Same day Sending money to accounts within the EEA in EEA currencies other than euro.
-(EEA currencies include sterling) 2.30pm By the end of the fourth Business Day after you tell us to make the payment Sending money to accounts outside the EEA in any currency 2.30pm Four Business Days
+Payment type Cut-off When the payment will reach the payee Internal transfer between accounts held with the Co-operative Bank or smile N/A Immediately Note: we may need a day's notice to make the transaction Standing order Direct Debit N/A On the agreed date for payment Faster Payments N/A Immediately CHAPS 4.30pm Guaranteed same day Sending money in euro within the UK and to any EEA country 2.30pm The next Business Day Sending money in euro by TARGET2 (a particular payment system covering euro payments) 2pm Same day Sending money to accounts within the UK and EEA in EEA currencies and sterling (other than euro) 2.30pm By the end of the fourth Business Day after you tell us to make the payment Sending money to accounts outside the UK and EEA in any currency 2.30pm Usually up to four Business Days.
+But this might take longer depending on the country you're sending the money to.

-If you want to make an international payment in non-EEA currencies, please ask us.
+If you want to make an international payment in non-EEA and non-sterling currencies, please ask us.